Lectures on LHC Physics

-\item[$\cdot$] {\tt JIOXXX}($F_i,F_o,g,m,\Gamma,J_{io}$) computes the (off-shell) current for the vector boson attached to the two external fermions $F_i$ and $F_o$.
-The coupling $g(1:2)$ is a complex array with the interaction of the left-chiral and right-chiral fermion in the upper and lower index.
-For a general Breit-Wigner propagator we need to know the mass $m$ and the width $\Gamma$ of the intermediate vector boson.
+\item[$\cdot$] {\tt FFV1\_3}($F_i,F_o,g,m,\Gamma,J_{io}$) computes the (off--shell) current for the vector boson attached to the two external fermions $F_i$ and $F_o$.
+The coupling $g(1:2)$ is a complex array with the interaction of the left--chiral and right--chiral fermion in the upper and lower index.
+For a general Breit--Wigner propagator we need to know the mass $m$ and the width $\Gamma$ of the intermediate vector boson.
 The output array $J_{io}$ again has six components which for the photon with momentum $q$ are

 The first four entries in $J_{io}$ correspond to the index $\mu$ or the dimensionality of the Dirac matrices in this vector current.
 The spinor index is contracted between $F_o^T$ and $F_i$.